illusion615/Power-Apps-UI-Components/README.md

 This component library is made for my daily POC projects, and you can use this as example or make your own library.

-Hope this could be a good start point for you to quickly understand how components library can benefits our dialy low code development.
+Hope this could be a good start point for you to quickly understand how components library can benefits your dialy low code development.

 Components library includes: